NovumForum/codex/docs/mrpropacks-digital-blueprint.md

 ## XIII.
 Technical Validation Snapshot

-Even though the blueprint is strategy-first, we are keeping a tight loop with the supporting tooling so engineers can jump straight from planning to verified execution environments.

-- **Latest Validation Pass**: `cargo test -p codex-cli`
+- **Latest Pass** — `cargo test -p codex-cli`
-  - Confirms the CLI utilities that power content workflows, sandbox automation, and forthcoming affiliate import scripts execute cleanly in the current branch.
+  - Validates the CLI utilities that support content workflows, sandbox automation, and upcoming affiliate imports.
-  - Run time: ~11 minutes on the sandbox baseline; expect faster iterations locally once dependencies are cached.
+  - Baseline runtime: ~11 minutes in the sandbox; expect quicker cycles locally once dependencies warm up.
-- **When to Re-run**: Anytime the execution plan introduces new automation (e.g., Journal ingestion scripts or affiliate feed processors) or after updating the mock workflow hand-off tooling.
+- **Re-run Triggers** — Introduce automation (Journal ingestion, affiliate processors), adjust the mock hand-off toolchain, or update dependencies touching the CLI.
-- **Where to Log Results**: Capture the command output in the project hub’s “Engineering Readiness” page so design, content, and ops teammates can see that the foundation remains stable before layering on new modules.
+- **Documentation** — Post each run’s output to the project hub’s “Engineering Readiness” log so every team sees the technical baseline before shipping new modules.

-> **Why it Matters**: Maintaining a documented heartbeat of passing tests reassures stakeholders who asked for “proof everything still runs” during the blueprint phase and keeps the Lego-inspired launch on schedule.
+> **Why it Matters**: A visible cadence of passing tests keeps stakeholders confident that the Lego-inspired rollout rests on a healthy engineering foundation.